 Click the above link titled Approved List to find the current listing of Pesticide Applicator Continuing Education (PACE) training opportunities that have been approved by the Department of Agricultural Resources (MDAR).
-NOTE: This list titled approved training list is not a calendar year list.
-It is a federal fiscal year list that covers approved training which occurs from October 1, 2013 through September 30, 2014.
 This list is updated on an on needed basis.

 In addition to the list above titled Approved Training List, recertification/revalidation training workshops sponsored and co-sponsored by UMass Extension are offered and available to help you maintain your pesticide certification or license.

 For additional information about the UMass Extension training programs, contact the Pesticide Education Office at 413-545-1044.
 These education opportunities will enable you to maintain and enhance your knowledge and while at the same time keep up-to-date your pesticide certification or license.